PedroZappa/42_minitalk/README.md

 ++(*i);
 ```

-Notice that `server.bits` is reset to 0 after the `char` has been stored.
+Notice that `server.bits` is reset to 0 after the `char` has been stored, in preparation to receive the next.
 ```c
 server->bits = 0;
 ```